-Gilbert and I corresponded on this issue, and in 2001 he

-shared with me something I have never published before now.
+Gilbert and Bill Donohue corresponded on this issue, and in 2001 Gilbert shared with him something he has never published before now.

 After the New York Times praised Pius XII in 1942, the Reich Central Security Office was furious.
 "In a manner never known before," the Nazis said, "the Pope has repudiated the National Socialist New European Order...
 Here he is virtually accusing the German people of injustice towards the Jews and makes himself the mouthpiece of the Jewish war criminals."